-Are authors born or can that story telling gift be developed?
+Are authors born or can that storytelling gift be developed?
 I’m starting to think more and more that authors are born.
-I suspect that stories pour out of their minds in an endless gush; that they have a physical craving to put pen to paper (or type on a keyboard, as it were); and that they spend every waking moment thinking about things like setting, plot and character.
-As I meet children’s book authors and hear their story, one thing is clear: they all wrote exceptionally well as children.
+I suspect that stories pour out of their minds in an endless gush; that they have a physical craving to put pen to paper (or type on a keyboard, as it were); and that they spend every waking moment thinking about things like setting, plot, and character.
+As I meet children’s book authors and hear their stories, one thing is clear: they all wrote exceptionally well as children.
 Their gifts were apparent young in life.
 We’re talking, ages 8 or 9.
 Maybe that is not so different from star athletes that shine at a young age??!

 In the case of Nancy Yi Fan, it’s clear she was born with a special gift.
 My 10-year-old, nearly 11-year-old brought home this book for me to blog on.
-(At the same age, Nancy had banged out a draft of this fantasy chapter book and was sending it in to publishers!).
+(At the same age, Nancy had banged out a draft of this fantasy chapter book and was sending it into publishers!).
 My daughter loves fantasy which is not my favorite genre.
 She and our mother’s helper shared their cache of Warriors books — the really popular chapter book fantasy adventure series about anthropomorphic feral cats.
 I don’t get that series and had to ask Capability:Mom what was up with the popularity of that series?
 When my daughter forced me to read aloud with her, I finally protested and had to switch books.
 I’m not one for battles with characters dying off right and left.
 And why does one cat have to be so evil?!
 That’s the whole point, CapabilityMom told me.
 They get to experience “scary behavior” in a safe way because the characters are not HUMAN!
 Get it?!!
 Well, I sorta do and I sorta don’t.

 Swordbird is of that same ilk as Warriors which is why my daughter loved it.
 Nancy Yi Fan is well versed in birds, having birds as pets and she puts the different species into good use.
 (Who knew that selection of family pets could be living changing decision?!
-That is the thing about life changing decisions.
+That is the thing about life-changing decisions.
 You don’t realize until LATER!).

 Back to the birds.
 Ravens: bad.
-Falcons: the baddest of all.
-Blue birds, Cardinals, and all little birds: good.
+Falcons: the worst of all.
+Bluebirds, Cardinals, and all little birds: good.
 I’m not sure if I love this.
 Remember how the wolf got characterized as bad in children’s literature which definitely, but alas I have no data, contributed to the demise of wolves.
 I happen to be a big fan of falcons after reading My Side of the Mountain.
 I’m in good company with Robert Kennedy, Jr. whose life changed after reading My Side of the Mountain (and hanging out with the author as a kid).
 He is also a champion of the falcon.

 Anyway, I digress.
 Swordbird IS a very good read.
 I highly recommend it if only to show to kids everywhere that being a kid and publishing a popular book is within the realm of possibility!